 Before you bring home your new cat, have a separate room set up for her.
 This will include a litter box, a soft bed, toys, scratch post, safe hiding places and food and water.
 Having a safe-zone for your new cat will ease her into the situation and will also allow your resident fur baby to feel less threatened.

-According to Pamela Johnson-Bennett of Cat Behavior Associates, even with your new cat in temporary seclusion, it and your resident feline should still be able to hear and smell each other under the door.
+According to Pamela Johnson-Bennett of Cat Behavior Associates, even with your new cat in temporary seclusion, it and your cat should still be able to hear and smell each other under the door.

 After 2 or 3 days, when the cats are each aware of the other’s existence, you can switch them up (allow the new cat out, while your resident feline is in the seclusion room).
 This not only gives your new cat a chance to investigate its new home, but allows your other cat to smell the newbies scent in a safe and unthreatening manner.